CocoaPods/CocoaPods/CODE_OF_CONDUCT.md

 We expect everyone to follow these rules anywhere in the CocoaPods project’s codebases, issue trackers, IRC channel, group chat, and mailing lists.

 Finally, don't forget that it is human to make mistakes!
 We all do.
 Let’s work together to help each other, resolve issues, and learn from the mistakes that we will all inevitably make from time to time.

+#### Language

+If you participate in undesired conduct with respect to language you will receive a warning.
+This extends to both the core team and maintainers.
+After your warning, further transgresions will be dealt with at the discression of the CocoaPods team.

 ### Thanks